dfinity/portal/docs/developer-docs/integrations/ledger/collecting-dust.md

 Even if the ledger can index a large number of accounts, it has a finite capacity.
 To avoid saturation and maintain good performance, some accounts are trimmed if the ledger capacity is reaching a threshold.
-This mechanism prevent dust (i.e. accounts with balance too small to be spent) to accumulate in the ledger.
+This mechanism prevents dust (i.e. accounts with balance too small to be spent) from accumulating in the ledger.

 ## Trimming mechanism